shenhuiying2017/azure-docs.es-es/articles/vs-azure-tools-docker-troubleshooting-docker-errors.md

       }
     ```

-1. Elimine los siguientes archivos relacionados con Docker de project.json, bajo publishOptions:
+1. Remove the following files related to Docker from project.json in the publishOptions:

     ```
     "publishOptions": {